mattpolzin/JSONAPI/README.md

 #### `IncludeDecoder`

 The second generic type of a `JSONAPIDocument` is an `IncludeDecoder`.
 This type controls which types of `Entity` are looked for when decoding the "included" part of the JSON API document.
 If you do not expect any included entities to be in the document, `NoIncludes` is the way to go.
 The `JSONAPI` framework provides `IncludeDecoder`s for up to six types of included entities.
 These are named `Include1`, `Include2`, `Include3`, and so on.

+**IMPORTANT**: The number trailing "Include" in these type names does not indicate a number of included entities, it indicates a number of _types_ of included entities. `Include1` can be used to decode any number of included entities as long as all the entities are of the same _type_.

 To specify that we expect friends of a person to be included in the above example `JSONAPIDocument`, we would use `Include1<PersonDescription>` instead of `NoIncludes`.